vapourlang/vapour-website/src/pages/contribute.md

 The transpiler does a very similar job to the walker but emits R code: it transforms the input Vapour code into (hopefully) valid R code.

-## State of Vapour

-I'm rather confident in the lexer and parser, they seem robust enough and are based on existing work that was proven to be efficient.

-The walker and transpiler are rather convoluted and probably not as robust as the rest of the code.
-_If you want to contribute to the I would thus look at these._

-However, these may be difficult to approach, what Vapour also lacks is developer tools: an improved LSP, better syntax highlighting, etc.